MeaBoy656/loans-web-app/README.md

 Technologies: React.js, Javascript, CSS, Gsap (Greensock Animation Library).

-# ------------ IMPORTANT --------------- #
+# Notes #

-The interface is written in Hebrew.
+- The interface is written in Hebrew.
 I am sorry in advance if you can't understand it.

-# Notes #

 - Commits history is not visible since the original repository is contained in a different repository.
 - Because their algorithms is private, I can only share the interface itself, so no server requests are made here.